zucqomilu/password_manager/README.md

 * No secure remote backup mechanism
 * No graphical user interface
 * JSON is currently used as the persistent storage format
+* Tags are stored as plaintext metadata and are not encrypted
 * Clipboard contents are not automatically cleared by the application
 * Command-line password arguments are available for scripting
 * The cryptographic parameters and security architecture may require further review before production use